 - Oversight for all human subjects/participants research conducted by or at the University.
 No research involving human subjects/participants may be conducted without review and oversight by the Institutional Review Board (IRB) or other entities designated by the HRPP to ensure the protection of human subjects/ participants in accordance with the HRPP Plan. - A University designated Institutional Official (IO), who is legally authorized to act for and on behalf of the University in matters related to human subjects/participants research and the protection of human subjects/participants.
 The IO is responsible for ensuring the HRPP is adequately resourced to protect the rights and welfare of human subjects/participants and functions in compliance with requirements applicable to research involving human subjects/ participants. - A written HRPP Plan specifying procedures governing the conduct of human research to promote institutional and individual compliance with applicable regulatory, legal, external sponsor, and ethical standards.
 The HRPP Plan may include definitions, functions of the IRBs, integration of research integrity standards, steps for quality assurance and compliance monitoring, and processes for reviewing ethics concerns.
 The HRPP Plan will document procedures for determining when activities are overseen by the HRPP.
-The HRPP Plan is subject to the approval of the IO.
-Unless necessary to immediately protect the rights and welfare of human research participants, significant changes to the HRPP Plan which divert from regulatory standards will be executed with appropriate consultation from stakeholders. - Institutional Review Boards (IRBs) with independent authority to review, approve, suspend, terminate, and monitor research involving human subjects/participants. - Maintaining any federal, state, and other registrations and/or assurances. - Mechanisms for education, training, and support to investigators. - Processes to seek input from stakeholders and support continuous improvement in the HRPP.
+The HRPP Plan is subject to the approval of the IO. - Institutional Review Boards (IRBs) with independent authority to review, approve, suspend, terminate, and monitor research involving human subjects/participants. - Maintaining any federal, state, and other registrations and/or assurances. - Mechanisms for education, training, and support to investigators. - Processes to seek input from stakeholders and support continuous improvement in the HRPP.